thorkd1t/lurkbot/README.md

 PLEASE NOTE THIS IS __NOT A VIEWBOT.......

+it was made as a chat moderation/message recall tool for multichannel bots

-Dependancies: python 2.7 on Windows (linux support may follow but no promises)__ a now functioning (as far as i know) lurking(anon) __chat logging bot system for Twitch....__
+Dependancies: python 2.7
+a now functioning (as far as i know) lurking(anon) __chat logging bot system for Twitch....__

 Be sure to check joinlist.py to set the channels you wish to watch.